Jonah Tolchin: Backstory

-The name for Tolchin’s second album is the result of a coincidence that was realized when Tolchin met a mutual friend of Marvin Etzioni (producer of Clover Lane).
-Tolchin’s parents had bought a house in New Jersey (on a street named Clover Lane) from the family of Etzioni’s friend in 1996 and they remained there throughout Tolchin’s childhood.
+The name for Tolchin's second album is the result of a coincidence that was realized when Tolchin met a mutual friend of Marvin Etzioni (producer of Clover Lane).
+Tolchin's parents had bought a house in New Jersey (on a street named Clover Lane) from the family of Etzioni's friend in 1996 and they remained there throughout Tolchin's childhood.
 Tolchin is a self-proclaimed deep thinker and believes this record serves as a “passionate manifestation of the cosmos in perfect harmony.”
 He described his childhood home on Clover Lane as “the center of the spider’s web from which the interconnected strands have been woven into these songs and recordings.”
 Tolchin created Clover Lane in Nashville alongside Etzioni and engineer Anderson East.
 The album was mixed in California by Sheldon Gomberg and mastered by Bernie Grundman.
 After being introduced to the Delta Blues by his father he became enamored with the electric blues which in turn led him to discover and embrace other traditional folk forms.
 Tolchin combines these influences in Clover Lane in order to create a piece of work that “bridges the gap between classic folk self-sufficiency and punk's DIY defiance with a uniquely poetic, openhearted sensibility at its core.”

 Critical reception

 Kim Ruehl from NPR Heavy Rotation said that Tolchin was “...
 A promising new artist who artfully occupies the gulf between old-school tradition and contemporary appropriation.”

-An album review of Clover Lane from Uncut Magazine said that Tolchin’s “finesse and maturity”. was comparable to the likes of Jason Isbell.
-The review also gave Clover Lane an 8 out of 10 score.
+An album review of Clover Lane from Uncut Magazine said that Tolchin's “finesse and maturity”.

 Music review website Popmatters said that by the album taking “directions from Bourbon Street up to Beale Street and on to Maxwell Street, Jonah Tolchin’s Clover Lane deserves its rightful place on the map as a truly remarkable Americana/blues record.”
-The website also called Tolchin’s work “foot-stomping, ragged and raw, Mississippi Delta music.”
+The website also called Tolchin's work “foot-stomping, ragged and raw, Mississippi Delta music.”

-Reviews touched upon Tolchin’s ability to seemingly write and play years beyond his age.
+Reviews touched upon Tolchin's ability to seemingly write and play years beyond his age.
 British popular culture website The Upcoming called Tolchin “the epitome of a young man with an old soul…” Writer Emily Burnham of Culture Shock (a subsidiary of Bangor Daily News) described the “maturity to his voice, songs and his guitar playing that definitely belies his age.”

-Americana, bluegrass and folk blog GrassClippings touched upon a similar topic by explaining how Tolchin sets himself apart from “other young festival and folk stars” with his “brilliant songwriting, strong instrumentation and a unique meshing of sounds from modern Americana to 60s folk to Mississippi blues” on Clover Lane.